itorras13/CrackingTheCodingInterviewPython/README.md

 # CrackingTheCodingInterviewPython
-Answers to cracking the coding interview in ppython
+Answers to cracking the coding interview in python